Rising fuel prices and the cost-of-living crisis mean many of us are looking for ways to save money on petrol and diesel.

 Use a fuel cleaner

 You can either pick up a DIY fuel system cleaner or take advantage of our fuel efficiency pack.
-Here we use a special, non-invasive procedure to clean and remove contaminants from your engine and fuel system, leaving you with a cleaner, greener and more fuel-efficient car.
+One of our experts will use a non-invasive procedure to clean and remove contaminants from your engine and fuel system, leaving you with a cleaner, greener and more fuel-efficient car.

 Consider alternative transport methods

-If the journey is too long to walk or cycle, you could look into car-sharing options to cut down on the number of trips you’re making.
+If the journey is too long to walk or cycle, you could look into car-sharing options to cut down on your number of trips.

 Make the best use of your car’s dedicated features

-If you’re driving a hybrid or electric vehicle, then use any brake power regeneration systems on the highest mode possible to maximise the car’s ability to run on battery power, saving fuel.
+If you’re driving a hybrid or electric vehicle, use brake power regeneration systems on the highest mode possible to maximise the car’s ability to run on battery power, saving fuel.

-Be sure to keep an eye out for further top tips in the months to come and remember that Halfords.com is here to support you with all your motoring and cycling needs.
+Be sure to keep an eye out for further tips on how to save money on motoring costs and remember that Halfords.com is here to support you with all your motoring and cycling needs.